 In the case of all petitioners of bankruptcy in Alaska, a debtor must undergo credit counseling within six months of filing and is required to fulfill a financial management instructional course obligation after filing.

-Before filing, it is imperative to also determine what property is exempt under Chapter 7 and Chapter 13 bankruptcy.
-This can be done with the help of an attorney or by the individual filing for bankruptcy.
-Then it is time to file the petition along with necessary forms to the Alaska District Court.
 The fee for filing the documentation, also known as "schedule", is $306 for Chapter 7 and $281 for Chapter 13.
 The fee for Chapter 7 can be waived or paid in installments, but Chapter 13 cannot.

 If filing Chapter 13, there is also a required repayment plan that must be submitted at this time.
 Generally, the payments are garnished from future wages for a minimum of 3 years to repay debt.
 At this time an Automatic Stay goes into effect so creditors and debt collectors are not able to make direct contact with the individual filing bankruptcy and any foreclosure proceedings are halted.